danielsaidi/website_danielsaidi/_posts/2020/2020-02-11-apple-watch.md

 Protocols let you focus on *what* you want to solve, instead of *how* you solve it and lets you implement the *how* in many different ways.
 It reduces coupling between concrete types and makes unit testing a lot easier.
 We use this approach together with dependency injection to get a lot of flexibility.

 For instance, say that we want to fetch a book from the api.
 For this, we have a `BookService` protocol that defines how to do this.
 We then have an `ApiBookService` that implements this protocol by fetching the book from the api.
 However, we can create more implementations of this protocol and use the [decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern) to wrap implementations within eachother to achieve different results.
 For instance, we can have a `CachedBookService` that uses a cache to avoid roundtrips to the server.
-By wrapping one service within another makes us compose logic in very flexible ways.
+Being able to wrap one service within another lets us compose our logic in very flexible ways.

-So, while the main app has offline support etc. which require a certain setup, the watch can have a much cleaner setup since it (currently) doesn't have offline support and doesn't need the same configuration as the main app.
+For instance, while the main app has offline support etc. which require a certain setup, the watch can have a much cleaner setup since it currently doesn't have offline or download support and doesn't need the same configuration as the main app.
 However, both apps still speak the same language, since they use the same protocols.
 The code is therefore identical, but the underlying logic can be very different.

 Without protocol-driven development, it would have been a lot more difficult to implement a watch app with the same architecture as the main app.

 ## Unit testing

 All code that goes into our frameworks must be extensively tested.
-We test logic, parsing etc. which means that we can (often) put the unit tests in a certain state and replicate problems that we find, then use our tests to fix the problem while being confident that our tests and decoupled code makes it hard to accidentally create any new side-effects when we fix a bug.
+We test logic, parsing etc. which means that we can (often) put the unit tests in a certain state and replicate problems that we find, then use our tests to fix the problem while being confident that our tests and decoupled code makes it hard to accidentally create side-effects when we fix a bug.

 By reusing logic in these frameworks, the watch app gets access to well-tested code out of the box.
 We therefore want to reuse as much logic as possible, and extend it with new capabilities instead of rewriting things from scratch.